tk-notes/lucas-meier-blog/content/posts/2022/05/explaining-yaos-garbled-circuits/index.md

 ## Our Specific Setting

-So far we've seen MPC in the with an arbitrary number of parties, computing some arbitrary function $f$.
+So far we've seen MPC in the case with an arbitrary number of parties, computing some arbitrary function $f$.
 Garbled Circuits is a technique for doing MPC when there are only two parties.
 We also assume that the participants